 In circle work particularly, we use π to help with our calculations.

-You may use the symbol on your calculator or use 3.142 instead.
+You might use the π symbol on your calculator, or use 3.142 instead.

-This is where the joy comes in no working out to do.
-We know the diameter is 6 so we just write
+This is where the joy comes in - no working out to do.
+We know the diameter is 6 so we just write: circumference = 6π

-Find the AREA of the circle with a radius of 3 cm
+Find the area of a circle with a radius of 3 cm.

-The formula for the area of a circle = x radius x radius or Πr²
+The formula for the area of a circle is π x radius x radius or πr²

-Here all you have to do in find radius x radius and put π after it.
+Here, all you have to do is find radius x radius and put π after it.

-You may be asked to calculate something a bit different and leave your answer in terms of π
+You might be asked to calculate something a bit different and leave your answer in terms of π

 Answers are usually shown to the nearest whole number.